IoC-Sunderland/IoC-Blog/index.md

 Serverless framework (AWS Lambda)<br/>
 Dynamo DB<br/>

-Most of the guys have not used ANY of this stuff and so it is a HUGE learning curver for them but they are going all out and pushing their abilities.
+Most of the guys have not used ANY of this stuff and so it is a HUGE learning curve for them but they are going all out and pushing their abilities.

 More updates to follow...